chinsonyeh/cyrandommount/README.md

 ## Notes

-- Only mounts that are both collected and marked as favorites will appear in the selection list.
+- Only mounts that are collected will appear in the selection list.
 - The macro updates automatically based on your zone and the refresh interval you set.
-- If you change your favorite mounts, revisit the settings panel to update your selections.

 ## Author